jochster/web-hugo-academic/content/home/experience.md

     date_start: 2020-07-15
     date_end: ""
     description: >-2
-        Research topic: bounding and propagating uncertainty with interval mathematics in the course of DFG research training group Integrity and Collaboration in Dynamic Sensor Networks (i.c.sens).
+        PhD research topic: bounding and propagating uncertainty with interval mathematics in the course of DFG research training group Integrity and Collaboration in Dynamic Sensor Networks (i.c.sens).
+        Responsibilities included:
+        - Research and scientific collaborations in the RTG
+        - Organization, setup, conduction and documentation of multi-sensory measurement compaigns (Mapathon)
+        - Participation in teaching activties at the PosNav group of IfE
   - title: R&D internship
     company: Robert Bosch Group
     company_url: https://www.bosch.de/